 The 52 miles of canals are the primary system and the 158 miles of drainage right-of-way are the secondary system.

-This division also maintains two pump stations that help alleviate
+This division also maintains three pump stations that help alleviate

 drainage issues and flooding in the City.